Skip to main content

 A judge in Illinois granted approval of a $92 million settlement involving alleged violations of the BIPA against TikTok for “harvesting and profiting” from plaintiffs’ geolocation information, personally identifiable information, and unpublished digital recordings.

-Snap, the parent company of Snapchat, reached a $35 million settlement in a class action lawsuit that alleged the company’s filters and lenses features violated Biometrics Information Privacy Act (BIPA).
+Snap, the parent company of Snapchat, reached a $35 million settlement in a class action lawsuit that alleged the company’s filters and lens features violated the Biometrics Information Privacy Act (BIPA).

-Contact The Lyon Firm for more information regarding biometric consent meaning, your privacy rights, or for a free BIPA class action consultation.
+Contact The Lyon Firm for more information regarding biometric consent and your privacy rights or for a free BIPA class action consultation.

 Data Privacy Risks: Consequences of Biometrics Invasion of Privacy